ninashulman/deb_package/README.md

 # Step 1
 # To help generating GPG key, get ready to run in a separace shell (on the same machine)
 $ find / &gt; /dev/null
-# while you are generating gpgkey in the next step and kill this process after GPG key is generated
+# run it while you are generating gpgkey in the next step and kill this process after GPG key is generated

 # Generate gpgkey
 $ gpg --gen-key --no-use-agent
 # option 4 ( RSA (sign only), use defaults)
 # Observe your gpgkey being generated and save its value
 # Example:  key 6A25F155 marked as ultimately trusted

 # Step 2
 # check that your genkey is listed
 $ gpg --list-secret-keys
 # Example:
 # /home/ninas/.gnupg/secring.gpg
 # -----------------------------
 # sec   2048R/6A25F155 2013-10-29
 # uid     Nina Shulman <ninas@saasbook.com>

 # Step 3
 # Add your gpgkey to ~/.bashrc file